 Look to the Smartest AI Solutions for Answers

 When deciding whether to invest in AI, it is important to examine the best possible examples of artificial intelligence for business today.
 Without a doubt, these will include Vertex-AI (formerly Google cloud AI platform), IBM Watson and Microsoft’s Azure Machine Learning Studio.
-At Software Planet Group, we create powerful bespoke AI solutions that take advantage of all of these services.
+So how does artificial intelligence work at Software Planet Group?
+Well, we create powerful bespoke AI solutions that take advantage of all of these services.
 By tackling the root cause of your company’s problems, ensuring your product fulfils the market’s expectations and delivering an unparalleled user experience through continuous feedback and timely MVPs, we can help your company find value amidst the saturated hype haystack.